-Zinc (Zn) being one of the essential micronutrient, plays significant role in various enzymatic and physiological activities of the plant system.
-It is also essential for photosynthesis and N metabolism.
-It is important for stability of cytoplasmic ribosomes, cell division, dehydrogenase, proteinase and peptidase enzymes; and also helps in the synthesis of protein and carotene.
-In India, Zn is now considered as fourth most important yield limiting nutrient in agricultural crops.
+Zinc (Zn) being one of the essential micronutrients, plays a significant role in various enzymatic and physiological activities of the plant system.
+It is also essential for photosynthesis and nitrogen metabolism.
+It is important for cytoplasmic ribosome stability, cell division, enzymatic activity (e.g., dehydrogenase, proteinase and peptidase).
+It also helps in the synthesis of protein and carotene.
+In India, Zn is now considered as fourth most important yield-limiting nutrient in agricultural crops.
 Zinc deficiency in Indian soils is expected to increase from 42% in 1970 to 63% by 2025 due to continuous depletion of soil fertility (Bhatt et.al., 2020).
-Zinc is vital for vigorous growth and natural resistance to disease, pest and stress.
-Mustard plants absorb zinc in larger amounts than any other micronutrient” (Bartaria et.al., 2002).
+Zinc is vital for vigorous plant growth, natural resistance to disease, pests and stress tolerance.
+Mustard plants absorb zinc in larger amounts than any other micronutrient (Bartaria et.al., 2002).

-MATERIAL AND METHOD
+MATERIALS AND METHODS

-A field experiment was conducted during the rabi season of 2023, at Agricultural Research Farm, Graphic Era Hill University, Dehradun, Uttarakhand.
-To assess the effect of potassium and zinc on growth and yield of Mustard [Brassica juncea (L.).
-“The experiment was laid out in Randomized Block Design comprising of 8 treatments which are replicated thrice.
-Each treatment net plot size is3.5 m x 4.5 m.
-The treatment are categorized as with recommended dose of nitrogen through urea and phosphorus through SSP, in addition with Potassium and zinc when applied in combinations as follows, T1 – Control, T2 – NP+30kg K/ha, T3 – NP+ 30kg K/ha + 10 kg Zn/ha, T4 – NP+30kg K/ha+ 15kg Zn/ha, T5 – NP+ 40kg K/ha + 10 kg Zn/ha, T6 – NP+ 40kg K/ha + 15 kg Zn/ha, T7 –NP+ 50kg K/ha + 10 kg Zn/ha and T8- 5NP+ 50kg K/ha + 15 kg Zn/ha.
-The mustard crop was harvested treatment wise at harvesting maturity stage.
-Growth parameters viz. plant height (cm), dry matter accumulation g/m2 were recorded manually on five randomly selected representative plants from each plot of each replication separately and after harvesting, seeds were separated from each net plot and were dried under sun for five days.
+A field experiment was conducted during the rabi season of 2023-24, at Agricultural Research Farm, Graphic Era Hill University, Dehradun, Uttarakhand to assess the effect of potassium and zinc on growth,yield, and qualty of Mustard [Brassica juncea (L.).
+The experiment was laid out in a Randomized Block Design comprising 8 treatments which are replicated thrice.
+Each treatment net plot size is 3.5 m x 4.5 m.
+The treatments are categorized as with recommended dose of nitrogen through urea and phosphorus through SSP, in addition to Potassium and zinc when applied in combinations as follows, T1 – Control, T2 – NP+30kg K/ha, T3 – NP+ 30kg K/ha + 10 kg Zn/ha, T4 – NP+30kg K/ha+ 15kg Zn/ha, T5 – NP+ 40kg K/ha + 10 kg Zn/ha, T6 – NP+ 40kg K/ha + 15 kg Zn/ha, T7 –NP+ 50kg K/ha + 10 kg Zn/ha and T8- 5NP+ 50kg K/ha + 15 kg Zn/ha.
+The mustard crop was harvested treatment-wise at the harvesting maturity stage.
+Growth parameters viz. plant height (cm), and dry matter accumulation (g/m2) were recorded manually on five randomly selected representative plants from each plot of each replication separately and after harvesting, seeds were separated from each net plot and were sun-dried for five days.
 Later winnowed, cleaned and seed yield per ha was computed and expressed in kilogram per hectare.
-After complete drying under sun for 10 days stover yield from each net plot was recorded and expressed in kilogram per hectare.
-The data was computed and analyzed by following statistical method of Gomez and Gomez [Gomez et.al.,1984].
-The benefit cost ratio was worked out after price value of seed with straw and total cost included in crop cultivation.
+After complete sun-drying for 10 days stover yield from each net plot was recorded and expressed in kilogram per hectare.
+The data was computed and analyzed by following statistical methods of Gomez and Gomez (Gomez et.al.,1984).
+The benefit-cost ratio was worked out after price value of the seed with straw and total cost included in crop cultivation.

-RESULTS AND DISSCUSION
+RESULTS AND DISCUSSION

 A. Pre-harvest observations